 Another Nashville-based Cheek family business was the Cheek-Neal Coffee Company, creators and brewers of MAXWELL HOUSE COFFEE and TEA.
 The specialty blend was named after and marketed by the best hotel in Nashville, the Maxwell House.
 The success of the brand launched the local business into nation-wide production and is said to have captured the attention of President Theodore Roosevelt, who exclaimed that it was “good to the last drop!”

 In 1932, Leslie Sr., Mabel, and Mrs. Wood moved into Cheekwood.
-Leslie Jr., and Huldah were away at school, studying at Harvard University and Bryn Mawr College.
+Huldah was at the Shipley School and Leslie Jr. was at Harvard while Cheekwood was under construction.
 When home for summer vacation, large, lavish parties were thrown, making headlines near and far.

 In 1935, Leslie Cheek, Sr. died suddenly at age 61.
 As his family and the surrounding community mourned the loss of a man described as, “a man who gave every casual acquaintance the impression of sincere friendship, and, to those who knew him better this friendship became a personal thing, which never lacked for proof of its reality.”
 Mabel, now a widow, continued to live and care for Cheekwood, taking great strides to maintain and perpetuate the home she built with her devoted husband.
 Their daughter, Huldah, would go on to marry Walter Sharp in the Cheekwood Drawing Room.
 Their son, Leslie Jr., married Mary Tyler Freeman and settled in Richmond, though frequently visiting their Nashville family.